 Identifying the necessary target return could be 'inspired' by the remuneration that would have been required for recapitalisation measures to the extent of the capital effect of the proposed asset relief.
-This should be in line with the Commission Communication on the recapitalisation of financial institutions in the current financial crisis: limitation of aid to the minimum necessary and safeguards against undue distortions of competition, while taking into account the specific features of asset relief measures and particularly the fact that they may involve higher exposure than capital injections (1).
+This should be in line with the Chapter of the Authority's State Aid Guidelines on recapitalisation of banks, while taking into account the specific features of asset-relief measures and particularly the fact that they may involve higher exposure than capital injections (1).

 The pricing system could also include warrants for shares in the banks equal in value to the assets (implying that a higher price paid will result in a higher potential equity stake).
 One model for such a pricing system could be an asset purchase scenario, in which such warrants will be returned to the bank once the assets are sold by the bad bank and if they have earned the necessary target return.
 If the assets do not yield such a return, the bank should pay the difference in cash to reach the target return.
-If the bank does not pay the cash, the Member State will sell the warrants to achieve the target return.
+If the bank does not pay the cash, the State would sell the warrants to achieve the target return.

 In an asset guarantee scenario, the guarantee fee could be paid in the form of shares with a fixed cumulative interest representing the target return.
-Where the guarantee needs to be drawn upon, the Member State could use the warrants to acquire shares corresponding to the amounts that had to be covered by the guarantee.
+Where the guarantee needs to be drawn upon, the EFTA State could use the warrants to acquire shares corresponding to the amounts that had to be covered by the guarantee.

-Any pricing system would have to ensure that the overall contribution of beneficiary banks reduces the extent of net State intervention to the minimum necessary.
+Any pricing system would have to ensure that the overall contribution of beneficiary banks reduces the extent of net state intervention to the minimum necessary.